karamgeorge/up206a-george/data/datasets.md

 ### Stops Serving Lines, LA Metro
 Description: This dataset (shapefile) maps all transit stops serviced by LA Metro lines as of December, 2021.
 <br>
 Use: By overlaying tree canopy data, I will be able to see what transit stops benefit the least from shade trees.
+This insight can guide the City and County in where it should prioritize limited tree planting resources.
 <br>
 Source: https://developer.metro.net/gis-data/
 <br>